 • because of day-to-day life – a recurring pattern of thought, feeling or behaviour may have become troubling

 • a general mood that is difficult to put into words

 • symptoms such as anxiety, panic and phobia, as well as depression, low self-confidence, anger, sexual difficulties and trauma

 Therapist Paul Melia

-I established Therapy in Manchester in 2011 and draw on two years work as a Counsellor for a leading private health care company and two years work as Therapist for a North West charity.
+I established Therapy in Manchester in 2011.
+I draw on two years’ work as a Counsellor for a leading private health care company and two years work as Therapist for a North West charity.